matn7/AlgorithmsNotes/src/udemy/graph/README.md

 - Each vertex is a node.
 - Each vertex has a pointer to a linked list.
-- This linked list contains all the other nodes this vertex connects to directly.
+- This linked list contains all the problems.other nodes this vertex connects to directly.
 - If a vertex **V** has an edge leading to another vertex **U**.
 - The **U** is present in **V**'s linked list.